FDCPA: The Federal Law That Protects Debt Collection Defendants

 What Is the FDCPA?

-The Fair Debt Collection Practices Act (FDCPA) is a federal law codified at 15 U.S.C.
-Section 1692 and following.
-It was enacted in 1977 to address widespread abuses by debt collectors.
+The Fair Debt Collection Practices Act (FDCPA) is a federal law codified at 15 U.S.C. § 1692 and following.
+It was enacted in 1977 to address abusive, deceptive, and unfair debt collection practices.

-The FDCPA is enforced by two federal agencies: the Federal Trade Commission (FTC) and the Consumer Financial Protection Bureau (CFPB).
-Both agencies have the power to bring enforcement actions against debt collectors for FDCPA violations.
+The FDCPA is enforced by the Federal Trade Commission (FTC) and the Consumer Financial Protection Bureau (CFPB).
+The law also gives consumers a private right to sue covered debt collectors for violations, usually within one year of the violation.

 Who Does the FDCPA Cover?